kgateway-dev/kgateway/devel/testing/run-tests.md

   - [INVALID_TEST_REQS](#invalid_test_reqs)

 ## Background
-Gloo Edge relies on the [Ginkgo](https://onsi.github.io/ginkgo/) test framework.
-As outlined in the documentation, it pairs with the [Gomega](https://onsi.github.io/gomega/) matcher library to provide a BDD-style testing framework.
-For more details about how to write tests, check out the [writing tests docs](writing-tests.md).
+Gloo Edge testing leverages the [Ginkgo](https://onsi.github.io/ginkgo/) test framework.
+As outlined in the linked documentation, Ginkgo pairs with the [Gomega](https://onsi.github.io/gomega/) matcher library to provide a BDD-style testing framework.
+For more details about how to write tests, check out our [writing tests docs](writing-tests.md).

 ## Common Make Targets
 There are a few common make targets that can be used to run tests